 Speaking with a solicitor is your first port of call should you be pursuing a personal injury claim as a result of the above cases.

 Book of Quantum – What is involved in an Assessment?

 Assess whether the compensation amount suggested by the Injuries Board is adequate for the injuries losses you may have sustained; they often refer to a ‘compensation guide’ that they call ‘Book of Quantum’.
 The PIAB Book of Quantum is a guide compiled to assist the Injuries Board assessors in the assessment of your injury claim.

-The Book of Quantum contains ‘general Guidelines as to amounts that may be awarded or assessed in Personal Injury Claims.
-It provides estimate figures of what average compensation amounts for different injuries in different parts of the body.
+The Book of Quantum contains general guidelines as to the amounts that may be awarded or assessed in Personal Injury Claims.
+It provides estimated figures of what average compensation amounts for different injuries in different parts of the body.
 The compensation figures suggested in the Book of Quantum are based on the actual settlement amounts of over 51,000 personal injury court cases and insurance company settlements of different types.

 When assessing a personal injury claim, the Injuries Board may refer to the Book of Quantum to assess your claim under the following topics:

 - Compensation for pain, suffering, and loss of enjoyment of life